s13n/cwASIO/README.md

 created, unless it is empty after deleting the files `driver` and `description`.
 Your installer or driver may create additional files in there, but when uninstalling, they should be deleted before calling `unregisterDriver`, except if you deliberately want to keep the directory.
+Both functions allow passing the registration name, so there is no need for setting an environment variable as under Windows in the case of multiinstance drivers.

-Of course, you must have the right to write to `/etc/cwASIO`, otherwise the calls to `registerDriver` or `unregisterDriver` will fail with an error indicating isufficient rights.
+Of course, you must have the right to write to `/etc/cwASIO`, otherwise the calls to `registerDriver` or `unregisterDriver` will fail with an error indicating insufficient rights.
 Both functions return 0 on success, and an errno in case of failure.

 ## Handling driver settings